 Though I am getting better at the keyboard, it is still difficult to compose thoughts and sentences when I have to concentrate so much on just physically typing the words.
-From our last dispatch, we saw some more ksars south of Tataouine, they were all very picturesque but mostly reconstructed, so there was not the element of abandoned ruins and exploration.
+From our last dispatch, we saw some more ksars south of Tataouine, they were all very picturesque but mostly reconstructed, so there was not the adventurous element of the abandoned ruins and exploration.
+But these were almost whimsical with their little stairways and doors -- kind of "Dr. Seussian" architecture.
 Some of these ksars still have people living in the little hovels inside the city walls.
-We continued to be the only guests at our hotel in Tatouine and had a great dinner composed of last night’s leftovers – doesn’t sound good, but they were fixed up very yummily and wholly satisfactory.
+We continued to be the only guests at our hotel in Tatouine and had a great dinner composed of last night’s leftovers – doesn’t sound good, but they were fixed up very yummily and wholly satisfactory after a day of sightseeing.

 The next day, the little stretch of road between the hotel and the road north to our next destination was flooded, and it was a challenge to get through.
 A local man saw us rocking back and forth in a mud pit trying to get out and ran over to ask if he could help.
 I don’t know how he could have, though he might have had a tractor, we had seen some at a house up the road.
 But we made it out.
 During our time navigating the desert, we have really NEEDED our four wheel drive capabilities and low-4 gear.
 Driving to our next destination, the paved road was often drifted with deep sand dunes.
 It was interesting driving away from the desert, as you can see exactly where the Sahara begins – it is literally a huge wall of sand looming straight up from the flat scrub-brush plains.
 You can literally step over a thin line and suddenly be in the Sahara desert, not to emerge again for thousands of miles.
 Not quite like I expected.
 Herds of camels on the plains.